NetBrainAPI/NetBrain-REST-API-R12.1/Golden Use Case Templates/Sites Management by Calling APIs.md

     {'statusCode': 790200, 'statusDescription': 'Success.'}

-## Step 4: Modify devices in site
+## Step 4: Modify Devices In Site <a name="Step4"></a>
 ***4a. call add_site_device API***
->After we completely created all sites we need, during this step we will start to import devices into our sites.
-To implete this feature by calling this API to add devices to the site which specified by site path or Id.
+>After we have created all sites, we will start to import devices into our sites via [Add Site Devices API](https://github.com/NetBrainAPI/NetBrain-REST-API-R12/blob/main/REST%20APIs%20Documentation/Site%20Management/Add%20Site%20Devices%20API.md).
+This will add devices into the site specified by site path or Id.
 All devices will be marked as manually added type.
-If users want to get more details about this API or get errors when calling this API please check the API documentation on [Github_add_site_devices](https://github.com/NetBrainAPI/NetBrain-REST-API-V8.02/blob/master/REST%20APIs%20Documentation/Site%20Management/Add%20Site%20Devices%20API.md)

->And we will add two devices lists to two created sites respectively.
-In this sub-step, we totally concern two parts, first part we add four devices in site with site path: "My Network/America/Burlington/Netbrain", second part we also add four devices (which are different with first part) to another site with site path: "My Network/America".
+>We will add two device lists to two individually created sites respectively.
+In this sub-step involves two parts;
+1) Add 4 devices into the site with site path: "My Network/America/Burlington/Netbrain"
+2) Add 4 devices (which are different with first part) to another site with site path: "My Network/America".

 ***4b. call get_site_devices API***
->After we running previous sub-step successfully, in order to confirm we added the devices correctly to each site, we wish to call this API to output the detail information of each site.
-Calling this API to get all devices belong to the site specified by site name.
-Note that the siteID must be a leaf site ID, error would return if the parameter is root site or a container site.
-If users want to get more details about this API or get errors when calling this API please check the API documentation on [Github_get_site_devices](https://github.com/NetBrainAPI/NetBrain-REST-API-V8.02/blob/master/REST%20APIs%20Documentation/Site%20Management/Get%20Site%20Devices%20API.md)
+>In order to confirm that we have correctly added the devices to each sites, we will call [Get Site Devices API](https://github.com/NetBrainAPI/NetBrain-REST-API-R12/blob/main/REST%20APIs%20Documentation/Site%20Management/Get%20Site%20Devices%20API.md) to output the details of each site.
+The result will include all devices belonging to each sites specified by site name.
+Note that the siteID must be a leaf site ID (not root or container site), otherwise, error will return.

 ***4c. call replace_site_devices API***
->In this step we focus on change the devices group in one site, calling this API to remove all existing devices from the site which specified by site name or site Id and add new devices provided in the devices parameter at meanwhile.
-If users want to get more details about this API or get errors when calling this API please check the API documentation on [Github_replace_site_devices](https://github.com/NetBrainAPI/NetBrain-REST-API-V8.02/blob/master/REST%20APIs%20Documentation/Site%20Management/Replace%20Site%20Devices%20API.md)
+> In this step, we will focus on changing the device groups in a site, via [Replace Site Devices API](https://github.com/NetBrainAPI/NetBrain-REST-API-R12/blob/main/REST%20APIs%20Documentation/Site%20Management/Replace%20Site%20Devices%20API.md).
+This API will remove all existing devices from the specified site and add new devices via information indicated in the device parameters.

 ```python